-Date of the AGM Number of Special Resolutions passed Subject matter September 27, 2017 2 Re-appointment Shri Sivaramakrishnan (DIN 06436717) as a Whole-time Director, designated as Director - Operations of the Company, for a further period of 5 (five) years from the expiry of his present term of office, that is, with effect from 3rd November 2017.
-Appointment of Mrs. Premlata Narendra Purohit (DIN: 07846020) as an Independent Director of the Company, not liable to retire by rotation and to hold office for a term of 5 (five) consecutive years on the Board of the Company.
-September 29, 2018 Nil - September 27, 2019 4 Re-appointment of Shri G. S. Manasawala (DIN: 01267114) as an Independent Director of the company, not liable to retire by rotation for a term of 5 (five) consecutive years from the conclusion of this Annual General Meeting till the conclusion of the 58th Annual General Meeting to be held in the calendar year 2024.
-Re-appointment of Shri Rajeev J. Mundra (DIN: 01352145) as an Independent Director of the company, not liable to retire by rotation for a term of 5 (five) consecutive years from the conclusion of this Annual General Meeting till the conclusion of the 58th Annual General Meeting to be held in the calendar year 2024.
+Date of the AGM Number of Special Resolutions passed Subject matter September 29, 2018 Nil Nil September 27, 2019 4 Re-appointment of Shri G. S. Manasawala (DIN: 01267114) as an Independent Director of the company, not liable to retire by rotation for a term of 5 (five) consecutive years from the conclusion of this Annual General Meeting till the conclusion of the 58th Annual General Meeting to be held in the calendar year 2024.
+Re-appointment of Shri Rajeev J. Mundra (DIN: 00139886) as an Independent Director of the company, not liable to retire by rotation for a term of 5 (five) consecutive years from the conclusion of this Annual General Meeting till the conclusion of the 58th Annual General Meeting to be held in the calendar year 2024.
 Re-appointment of Shri Devendra Vyas (DIN: 08019038), as an Independent Director of the company, not liable to retire by rotation for a term of 5 (five) consecutive years from the conclusion of this Annual General Meeting till the conclusion of the 58th Annual General Meeting to be held in the calendar year 2024.
-Re-appointment of Shri Jugal Kishore Ramchandra Jaju (DIN: 00527193), as an Independent Director of the company, not liable to retire by rotation for a term of 5 (five) consecutive years from the conclusion of this Annual General Meeting till the conclusion of the 58th Annual General Meeting till the conclusion of the 58th Annual General Meeting till the conclusion of the 58th Annual General Meeting till the conclusion of the 58th Annual General Meeting to be held in the calendar year 2024.
+Re-appointment of Shri Jugal Kishore Ramchandra Jaju (DIN: : 00527193), as an Independent Director of the company, not liable to retire by rotation for a term of 5 (five) consecutive years from the conclusion of this Annual General Meeting till the conclusion of the 58th Annual General Meeting to be held in the calendar year 2024.
+Re-appointment of Shri H.N.
+Taparia as Chairman and Managing Director of the Company with effect from 17th September 2020 till the conclusion of the 57th Annual General Meeting to be held in the calendar year 2023.
+December 22, 2020 2 • Re-appointment of Mrs. Disha Nitin Wadhwani (DIN:06980759) as an Independent Director of the company, not liable to retire by rotation for a term of 3 (three) consecutive years from the conclusion of this Annual General Meeting till the conclusion of the 57th Annual General Meeting to be held in the calendar year 2023.